 Entering values using the keyboard is not the only way you can edit values in a table.
 In some cases, you may want to perform a mathematical calculation to set a field value for a single record or even all records.
 You can perform simple as well as advanced calculations on all or selected records.
 In addition, you can calculate area, length, perimeter, and other geometric properties on fields in attribute tables.
 The sections below include examples of using the field calculator.
 Calculations are performed using Python, SQL, and Arcade.

 - Python enforces indentation as part of the syntax.
 Use two or four spaces to define each logical level.
 Align the beginning and end of statement blocks, and be consistent.

 - Python calculation expression fields are enclosed with exclamation points (!!).

 - When naming variables, note that Python is case sensitive, so value is not the same as Value.

-- After entering statements, you can click the Export button if you want to write them to a file.
-The Import button will prompt you to find and select an existing calculation file.
+- After entering statements, click the Export button if you want to write them to a file.
+The Import button prompts you to find and select an existing calculation file.

 Simple string examples

 Strings are supported by a series of Python string functions, including capitalize, rstrip, and replace.

 Capitalize the first character of the string in the CITY_NAME field.